 Rare Gases: Xenon and Krypton

 Electronic Fluorocarbons has more than twenty years of experience supplying krypton and xenon for aerospace, semiconductor, lighting, and window industries.
-We have dedicated rare gas specialists that are exerts in your application and dedicated solution providers.
+We have dedicated rare gas specialists that are experts in your application and dedicated solution providers.